igoraltvidal/igoraltvidal/README.md

 - 👯 I’m looking to collaborate on **Machine Learning & Embedded Systems** projects

+- 📍 I already lived in Brazil, United States and Germany

 - 📫 How to reach me **contact@igoraltvidal.com**

 <h3 align="left">Connect with me:</h3>